masterbtc/documentation-1/docs/markdown/pages/Claim.md

 The **leafHash** property holds the leaf hashes needed to recreate the root hash.
 A leaf hash is only included if the corresponding user data is not part of the user data array.

-To gain consistency  every property of a user data object is first sorted alphanumeric based on the property key.
+To gain consistency, each property of a user data object is first sorted alphanumerically by property key.
 The values of these properties are then concatenated to a utf8 string and finally hashed with the sha256 hash function.

 ````typescript
 /* User data object */